 Price was the main point in question for the ROG Ally, especially against the aggressively-priced Steam Deck.
 But it’s clear Asus was ready to fire back at Valve’s handheld with equally aggressive pricing.

 The Steam Deck is as cheap as $400, but that’s only with 64GB of slow storage.
 To get 512GB, which is what the ROG Ally with the Z1 Extreme has, you’ll need to spend $650.
-It’s true you can get the Steam Deck for less, but for something competitive with the ROG Ally, the difference is only $50.
+A point in the Steam Deck’s favor, however, is that Valve is now offering refurbished Steam Decks that cut the price as low as $320.

 The ROG Ally looks pretty, that’s for sure, but it’s really the underlying hardware that makes Asus’ handheld exciting.
 The ROG Ally is powered by AMD’s Z1 Series processors, which are custom APUs leveraging Zen 4 CPU cores and RDNA 3 GPU cores.
 AMD has two of these Z1 processors available, though, and they’re very different.